 How does this medication work?
 What will it do for me?

 Nitrofurantoin belongs to the class of medications called antibiotics.
 It is used to treat urinary tract infections or bladder infections caused by certain types of bacteria.
-It helps to eliminate the symptoms of urinary tract infections such as burning, pain, frequent urination, and a constant urge to urinate.
+It works by killing the bacteria and preventing the bacteria from reproducing.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.